 Your car accident lawyer knows the law.
 They know what duties drivers and pedestrians have toward each other.
 They will look at your injuries and let you know what kind of compensation you may be owed.

 What Can a Pedestrian Accident Attorney Do for You?

 A pedestrian accident attorney will fight the insurance company for you.
 Believe it or not, even as a pedestrian, you can be in the wrong.
 For example, if you were walking when the light specifically says “Do Not Walk”, you may be at fault.
 This is one of the first things the insurance company will look for.
 They will also look to see if you were distracted while you were walking.
 Were you texting instead of looking for traffic?

 Your personal injury attorney will do the same thing for you.
 They can subpoena cell phone records for the driver to see if he was texting or talking on his phone at the time of the accident.
 Your attorney can also subpoena camera records for stores and properties with cameras near the scene.
 They will be able to tell if the driver was negligent or at fault.

 If you are struck by a car, you can suffer really serious injuries.
 The severity depends on how fast the car is going when it hits you.
 You may suffer a traumatic brain injury.
 Your spinal cord could be severed.
 You may be lucky and walk away with just cuts and bruises.
 Regardless, your lawyer needs to review your medical history.

-Pedestrian accidents lead to the biggest settlements in personal injury.
+Pedestrian accidents lead to some of the biggest settlements in personal injury.
 A pedestrian is at a complete disadvantage against a car or truck.
 Even if the pedestrian was at fault somewhat, juries will look at both sides.
 Who do they feel should be held responsible?
 They are probably going to side with the innocent pedestrian walking down the road.

 Call the Pedestrian Accident Lawyers at McDonald Worley